 Braden loves to travel around the globe for work, play, and family expeditions.
 He is a surfer, writer, fisherman, moto enthusiast, and adventurer.
 Braden holds a BS in International Business and a minor in Economics from California Polytechnic State University in San Luis Obispo.

-When he's not working, Jaime likes to attend random and obscure festivals.
+Jaime is a cyclist and a runner.
+Jaime also likes to attend random and obscure festivals.
 He's been to Renaissance faires, pirate parades, and chili cook-offs, on both coasts.
-He also loves to cycle and hike, stay up-to-date on current events, and travel, including to spend time with his parents in Mexico.
+He also loves to spend time with his parents in Mexico.

 Although she has a B.A. degree in Deaf Education, Jennifer found her true passion in software development when she began working in Quality Assurance for a local software company.
 Her technical skills grew, but her natural ability to get the most out of individuals and team members is what propelled her career in software.
 Over the past 10 years, her focus had been on building a start-up company from the ground floor to profitability.
 She even got to be at the ringing of the bell when her company went public.
 Exciting!